Are you looking for the best places for an amazing weekend getaway in Europe in Spring? Then I got you covered.

 5. Greek Islands

-Spring is a great time to visit Greek islands, such as Santorini or Mykonos, as the whole islands are filled with blooming flowers.
+Spring is a great time to visit Greek islands, such as beautiful Santorini or the charming island of Mykonos, as the whole islands are filled with blooming flowers.
 Everywhere you look, pink bougainvillea will be on display, making it an incredibly romantic experience.
 These are some of the best places you should visit during spring break in Europe.

 Spring brings mild temperatures, between 15 and 24°C, and plenty of sunshine to spend all your time outdoors.
 You can explore the cobblestone walkways, chill in a luxury Jacuzzi, or admire a spectacular sunset over Little Venice in Mykonos.